pie6k/codables/README.md

 ## Key Features

-- **High-performance**: ~3x faster than SuperJSON ([see benchmark](https://codableslib.com/docs/performance))
+- **⚡️ High-performance**: ~3x faster than SuperJSON ([see benchmark](https://codableslib.com/docs/performance))
-- **Extensible**: By default handles almost every built-in JavaScript type.
+- **🔌 Extensible**: By default handles almost every built-in JavaScript type.
 Easy to extend with custom handled types.
-- **Declarative**: Modern decorators allowing you to mark "what to serialize", not "how to serialize it"
+- **📝 Declarative**: Modern decorators allowing you to mark "what to serialize", not "how to serialize it"
-- **Zero dependencies**: Fully standalone, no external dependencies.
+- **🎯 Zero dependencies**: Fully standalone, no external dependencies.
 7.3KB gziped.
-- **Type Safety**: Full TypeScript support with autocompletion and type inference
+- **🔒 Type Safety**: Full TypeScript support with autocompletion and type inference
-- **Well tested**: Every feature is covered by tests.
+- **✅ Well tested**: Every feature is covered by tests.
 It passes most of SuperJSON tests moved into Codables (including plenty of edge cases)
-- **Framework agnostic**: Works with any JavaScript/TypeScript project
+- **🔄 Framework agnostic**: Works with any JavaScript/TypeScript project
-- **Secure**: Built-in protection against prototype pollution
+- **🛡️ Secure**: Built-in protection against prototype pollution

 # Installation